boyeoon/snap-frame/README.md

 - **Photo Capture**: Captures photos from each camera and provides a preview feature.
 - **Frame Download**: Allows users to download a frame that includes all selected photos.
 - **Background Color Selection**: Users can choose between black or white backgrounds.
+- **Countdown and Flash Effect**: A countdown and flash effect have been added during photo capture to improve the shooting experience.

 ## File Structure
 ### 1. `Camera.tsx`